AresMUSH/aresmush/game/plugins/ictime/help/ictime.md

+---
+topic: ictime
+toc: Game Info
+summary: IC date and time information.
+categories:
+- main
+---
-%xhIC Time%xn is the date and time in the game world.
-This is displayed for easy reference in the room descriptions, and you can also view it by typing %xcictime%xn.
+**IC Time** is the date and time in the game world.
+This is displayed for easy reference in the room descriptions, and you can also view it by typing `ictime`.